 That visibility comes from access to reliable, fast and connected data.
 Hence another key CFO priority, digital transformation.
 PwC reports, “Investing in transformation will likely continue to be a top priority for CFOs in 2021.
 They’re placing bets on data analytics, automation, cloud and customer transformation.”

 And there is plenty of consumer and business demand for these expanded services.
 PYMNTS reports, “The economic headwinds and rising fraud trends wrought by the pandemic have caused consumers to scrutinize the trust they have tied to FIs and their own financial data.
-In the U.S., 56% of consumers would like more control over their own digital data… the pandemic has helped shine a spotlight on the infrastructure underpinning the great digital shift toward online and contactless transactions.”
+The pandemic has helped shine a spotlight on the infrastructure underpinning the great digital shift toward online and contactless transactions.”
 This demand is predicted to power open banking to a market value of over $43BN by 2026, with a consistent sector growth of 24.4% for the next five years.